kntj/PokerHandEvaluator/Documentation/Algorithm.md

 ```
  Problem: HashNQuinaryKSum

- Input: integer n, integer k, an n-bit quinary with the sum of all bits equal to
+ Input: integer n, integer k, an (n+1)-bit quinary with the sum of all bits equal to
  k

  Output: the position of the quinary in the lexicographical ordering of all
- n-bit quinaries with sum of all bits equal to k
+ (n+1)-bit quinaries with sum of all bits equal to k
 ```

 Similar to what we did in the binary hash, in order to get the position of the